Morlock52/psscript-manager/README.md

    ./setup-check.sh dev
    ```
    The script checks prerequisites, creates a `.env` file if needed and launches the containers.
-3. Access the frontend at `http://localhost:5173` once the stack is running.
+3. Access the dashboard at `http://localhost:5000/dashboard` once the stack is running.
+   The placeholder React frontend is still available at `http://localhost:5173`.

 Logs for the AI service are written to the path specified by `LOG_FILE` in your `.env` file (default `./logs/app.log`).